ResearchIT/pronto-user-docs/docs/ondemand/job_composer.md

 ![job composer job created screen](img/job_composer_job_created.png)

 In this new tab, edit the job submission file to request the proper resources and add your commands.
 Then click the blue 'Save' button at the top left.
-Then close the tab to reutrn to the previous screen.
+Then close the tab to return to the previous screen.

 ![job composer edit job screen](img/job_composer_edit_job.png)